mkoutra/pasientza/README.md

 ### Setup
 - Use a standard 52-card deck.
-- Create eight empty stacks for organizing the cards and an empty stack to keep the cards removed from deck, called "soros".
+- Create eight empty stacks for organizing the cards and an empty stack to keep the cards removed from the deck, called "soros".

 ### Gameplay
 1. Remove three cards from the deck and place them face up on the "soros".